posgraph/coupe.repeated-cropping/README.md

-# Photo Composition Enhancement Using Repeated Cropping #
+# Photo Recomposition Using Repeated Cropping #

 ## Introduction ##
-This repository contains the source codes for repeated cropping for photo composition enhancement.
+Repeated cropping is used to enhance the aesthetic quality of a photograph in terms of image composition.

+This project uses a Convolutional Neural Network (CNN) to dictate iterative image cropping in order to improve the image composition.
+This automatic cropping is able to follow speciﬁc composition guidelines, such as the rule of thirds and the salient object size.

+For more details regarding this technique, please refer to http://sunw.csail.mit.edu/abstract/CNN_based_Repeated.pdf

 ## Files ##
 * [main_using_saliency.lua](Repeated%20Cropping/main_using_saliency.lua) : Training Code